KelvinTegelaar/CIPP/docs/user/updating/index.md

 :::

 - Go to your own CIPP fork on GitHub
-- Select Fetch Upstream
+- Select Sync fork
-- Select Fetch and Merge
+- Select Update branch

 ## Backend